math2001/math2001.github.io/content/tip/_index.md

 isindex: true
 ---

-Want to improve your workflow, but you're in a rush (who isn't)?
-Have a look at those little quick tips!
+Some quick little tips to improve your workflow.

-Don't hesitate to share the ones you like, I'd really appreciate it!
+Remember to share the ones you like! :slightly_smiling: